Mueller files new charges against Manafort, Gates

 Some of the fraud was possible because the men disguised their income as "loans" from shell corporations they ran, the prosecutors said.

-More than $75 million dollars flowed through offshore accounts the men had set up in foreign countries, including Cyprus, St. Vincent and the Grenadines and the Seychelles, the indictment alleges.
+More than $75 million flowed through offshore accounts the men had set up in foreign countries, including Cyprus, St. Vincent and the Grenadines and the Seychelles, the indictment alleges.
 These are small island nations where local laws make it easy to park money.

 Manafort used some of the money to buy real estate in the US, and they both used the money on home improvement and to refinance their mortgages, the indictment alleges.
 They also allegedly used money from their offshore accounts to pay for luxury goods, and, in Gates' case, for his mortgage and children's tuition.
+Manafort allegedly laundered and hid from the federal government $30 million in income with Gates' assistance, prosecutors said, while Gates allegedly gained $3 million through the offshore accounts.

 They were able to defraud banks because of the tens of millions of dollars they earned doing Ukrainian political work and lobbying from 2006 until 2015, the prosecutors allege.
+When the income "dwindled" after Manafort's client fled Ukraine for Russia, he lied — with Gates' help -- about their companies' worth to obtain millions of dollars in mortgages and didn't pay taxes on their newfound riches, prosecutors allege.

 Manafort faces 18 new charges in Virginia, while Gates faces 23 new charges.
+If found guilty of bank fraud, the defendants could each face up to 30 years in prison and a fine of as much as $1 million.

-Already, the pair face a combined 12 criminal charges in federal court in Washington for alleged money laundering and failing to disclose banking information and foreign lobbying work they did prior to 2015.
-Those charges are also connected to the offshore accounts in the new indictment.
+Already, the pair face a combined 12 criminal charges in federal court in Washington, DC, for alleged money laundering and failing to disclose banking information and foreign lobbying work they did prior to 2015.
+A handful of those charges are connected to the charges related to offshore accounts in the new indictment.

-Manafort and Gates pleaded not guilty to those charges in October.
+Manafort and Gates pleaded not guilty to the charges they face in DC in October.

+Mueller's prosecutors recently told Manafort and Gates they could choose to face the Virginia indictment in DC instead as part of the case that is already open, but Manafort refused.

+The prosecutors also "met with defense counsel to go over the proof underlying the bank fraud charges" and to hear their arguments on why they should not face a new indictment, according to a report the prosecutors made to the judge in DC on Thursday.

 Both Manafort and Gates visited the federal courthouse in Washington on Tuesday without their lawyers for reasons that are still unclear.
+Neither answered questions from reporters.

 A sealed charge was filed in Washington in their case on Wednesday, and it's not known what it is about or who faces those additional federal charges.

 Pressure to plea?

-Thursday's indictment adds more pressure on Manafort and Gates as their Washington trial approaches this year.
-With mounting legal expenses and the potential for lengthy prison sentences, Manafort and Gates might reconsider cutting a deal with Mueller's team.
+Thursday's indictment adds more pressure on Manafort and Gates as their Washington trial approaches later this year.
+No date has been set for a trial.

+Even with the new indictment Thursday, Gates could still change his plea in the Washington-based case.

+Defense lawyer Tom Green, who has negotiated Gates' plea deal for more than a month behind the scenes, finally told the court he'd represent Gates officially Thursday night, a strong indication that Gates is on the precipice of reaching a plea deal with prosecutors.
+Gates' trial team since October then left the case.

+Green had held out from joining Gates' trial team because a trial would be a grueling, months-long and expensive ordeal for both lawyer and client, with the risk of a sentence of more than 10 years in prison, according to sources familiar with the matter.

+With Green's entry into the case, a hearing on Gates' representation in court, set for Friday in DC, was canceled.

-But they can only make a deal if they have valuable information that Mueller can use in other prosecutions.
-Gates could testify against Manafort, and Manafort could testify about any potential crimes he witnessed during Trump's presidential campaign -- if any occurred.
+The defendants may be able to make a deal only if they have valuable information that Mueller can use to help his investigation.
+If either were to flip, he could testify against the other or about what they witnessed during Trump's presidential campaign.

 CNN previously reported that Gates has been in negotiations with Mueller's office for more than a month, and that Gates had spoken to prosecutors about his case since his indictment.